 - Inform your leadership that you intend to apply for the 724 STG.

-- Fill out the current version of the operator application (located on the right margin of the home screen).
+- Click on the link to start your online application (located on the right margin of the home screen just above this one).

-- We will review application for completeness and place it in the Phase I board queue.
+- Once you submit your application, we will review it for completeness and place it in the Phase I board queue.

 - You will have 30+ days after the board results to prepare for the next phase of selection.

 - We will issue you a DTS fund cite for your travel.